pigmonkey/backups/README.md

 clean.sh
 --------

-Simple bash script to delete backups older than 60 days.
+A simple Bash script to remove files older than a given age.